InveterateCoder/wwwindows/README.md

 # Web Windows
-Framework for creating windows on your web page.
+Framework to create windows on your web page.